python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/070_Interpret_multiple_noisy_signals.md

 - Crop your signal to eliminate leading zeros.

-- Check all your settings and reveal your message.
+- Set Show data as to `ASCII` and verify all settings to reveal your message.

 ### ℹ️ Some useful resources for urh: